Examples#

 Nested property#

-To expose a nested property, you need to decorate with @Groups
+To expose a nested property, you need to decorate with @Groups both the relation (on the parent

-entity) and the property (of the relation) with the same route scope
+entity) and the property (of the relation) with the same route scope.

-For this example, let's expose the user's role.title property for the details route (GET:/user/xxx
+For this example, let's expose the user's role.title property for the details route (GET:/user/xxx route).

-) will contain a role object with a title property inside :
+That's it !
+The user details route (GET:/user/1) will contain a role object with a title property inside :

 This works the exact same way with a property that is a collection